-A private US hospital typically offers technologies and surgical expertise considered too expensive or too specialized for patients in many other countries.
-The US also offers a confidence factor: top US medical schools such as Stanford, Harvard, Cleveland Clinic and Mt.
-Sinai remain the envy of the world, with unmatched high standards and rigor.
+A US academic medical center typically offers technologies and surgical expertise considered too expensive or too specialized for patients in many other countries.
+The US also offers a confidence factor: top US medical institutions remain the envy of the world, with unmatched high standards and rigor.
 Similarly, US physicians are subject to the most arduous system of ethical and legal accountability in the world.

 Top Doctors and Diagnoses Attract International Patients

 Geography may prove a secondary consideration when the vast experience of a specialty hospital or a team of sub-specialists is required.

 Each year, some 800,000 international patients visit the United States seeking excellence in specialty care—especially in complex or "high-acuity" cases.
 US facilities and physicians are rarely able to beat the price at a JCI-accredited hospital in India, Turkey or Thailand; however, American specialists often are called upon to treat cases considered difficult or untreatable elsewhere.

 While the US healthcare system remains largely wedded to general hospital model, clusters of specialty treatment can be found in vibrant regions, where academics, research and clinical care come together to form a powerful whole.
 For example, Houston’s Texas Medical Center (TMC) is comprised of 54 hospitals and specialty clinics, including luminaries such as MD Anderson (oncology); Methodist (orthopedics, transplants); Texas Children’s Hospital and its recently opened Women’s Pavilion.